-Film has the ability to retain more color, especially in the highlights.
-For example, distant hills will often retain the atmospheric blue while digital tends to lose some of the fine color transitions.
+When compared with digital, film has the ability to retain more minor color difference, especially in the highlights.
+For example, distant hills will often retain the atmospheric blue while digital tends to lose some of the fine color transitions and detail.

 In the examples below, notice the color difference in the sky, grass/foliage, and hills in the distant background.
-These things are very difficult to reproduce in digital, and everything but impossible to reproduce when handling many photos at a time.
+These fine, subtle details are very difficult to reproduce via digital, and everything but impossible to reproduce when handling many photos at a time.
 You may also notice how much more "washed out" the digital image looks when compared with the film.

 Shooting film allows us to create fun, beautiful and nostalgic photographs that won't ever look dated or temporarily "trendy."
 Film photographs also have a stunning range of colors, tones and dynamic range that is hard to beat, especially for outdoor ceremonies with harsh sunlight.
 Simply put: when you hire us as your professional film wedding photographers, you'll receive photos that are gorgeous, well-balanced and won't ever go out of style.

-We use both 35mm and 6x7cm medium format cameras.
+To create gorgeous and high resolution film images, we currently use 645 and 6x7cm medium format cameras (which is basically just a way to describe how big the film is).
 6x7 film negatives are four times the surface area of a 35mm film frame as well as four times the size of a typical professional full-frame digital camera.
 This means that using medium format cameras, in particular, allows us to capture very high-quality images with interesting perspectives and outstanding depth--all increasing our ability to create an image that is visually intriguing to the eye.

 Photographing with Intention